Close Embrace Social Dance

 For men, we recommend groups of 4 men students and 1 dance teacher.
 Students practice non-shadow steps with one another, then test leading the teacher while the other students watch.
 By practicing both leader and follower roles, men learn better what sort of lead is required for followers to follow properly.
 At least one lesson should be with a large man teacher, so men students can experience following a man who knows how to lead properly, and at least one lesson with a woman teacher, so men students can experience leading a smaller woman.

-Our first demonstration will be one to two minutes each of dancing to Tango, Tango Vals, Milonga, SwingJazz and AfroLatin music, using basic shadow walking steps with complexity in time.
+Our first demonstration will be one to two minutes each of dancing to Tango, Tango Vals, Milonga, Swing, Salsa, Traditional Cuban and Lusophone (Samba, Fado, Cabo Verde) music, using shadow walking steps with complexity in time.

 Our second demonstration will be three minutes of dancing to Tango music, using non-shadow steps with complexity in space.
 This second demonstration will be by two of the dance teachers we recommend for additional lessons for learning non-shadow steps.
 This demonstration will be limited to a minimal repertoire of steps suitable for beginners.